Royal Lao Police: Uniforms and insignia

-Some PRL senior officers also wore as service dress a light Khaki British-style, open-collar, short-sleeved KD bush jacket which had two pleated breast pockets and two pleated side pockets closed by pointed flaps, a four-button front fly, shoulder straps, and an integral cloth belt.
+Some PRL senior officers also wore as service dress a light Beige-Khaki British-style, open-collar, short-sleeved KD bush jacket which had two pleated breast pockets and two pleated side pockets closed by pointed flaps, a four-button front fly, shoulder straps, and an integral cloth belt.

 Initially, GMS paratroopers of the DNC wore dark blue fatigues, whose cut followed closely that of the U.S. Army OG-107 jungle utilities, to distinguish them from the rest of the Royal Lao Armed Forces (FAR).